 Key qualities of a voice over demo

-A demo shouldn’t be longer than 60 seconds.
+Except for audiobook demos, a voiceover demo shouldn’t be longer than 60 seconds.
 No one (in the industry) listens longer than a minute nowadays.
 Within that minute, your demo needs to sparkle with great production, great performance.
 It should be an excellent reflection of what you will be able to replicate if they decide to hire you.
 If you work remotely from your own home studio, then you also need to be able to ensure you can replicate the same production values in your own home studio you display on your demo.
 If you can’t, you create false expectations and risk your reputation and upsetting clients.

 Casting off a voiceover demo

 Casting directors often don’t listen past the first ten seconds.
 It’s a fact, sad, but true.
 They don’t have time.
 You either make it into the shortlist in that limited window or you don’t.
 So what happens in that tight time frame?
 After the first couple of seconds, the listener gets an imprint of how a particular artist’s voice sounds.
 That’s the baseline.
 From two or three seconds in, the priority is to show your authentic storytelling capability.
 If they’re still with you six or seven seconds in, next give them a glimpse of your range.
 That’s it in a nutshell.
 That’s the best you can do.
-If you’ve kept them that long and were able to get shortlisted or make an impact or connection with the listener, you’ve done your job well.
+If you’ve kept them that long and are able to get shortlisted or make an impact or connection with the listener, you’ve done your job well.

 How many voiceover demos should you have?